gfk/SolarPanel_PowerMeter/README.md

-Solar Panel Power Meter using an Arduino (ATMega328) with an OLED display.
+Solar Panel Power Meter using an Arduino nano (ATMega328) with an OLED display.

 I'm using the U8glib library so pretty much any LCD/OLED display could be used.